PirateNetwork/pirate-docs/docs/guides/service_migration.md

 # Migration Guide
 {: .no_toc}
-This section is for service providers to provide guidelines on how to best migrate from old daemon to new release (v5.1.0-rc1 and up)
+This section is for service providers to have a guideline on how to best migrate from old daemon to new release (v5.1.0-rc1 and up)

 ## Best Practice
 Let's assume you have 1 node named **node_OLD** processing operations running old daemon with old zAddresses.